srcarter3/mkdocs-unidata/docs/getting-started.md

       to a self-contained solution by installing Python with Homebrew.
 This should eliminate a lot of problems you may be having with `pip`.

-!!! failure "Error: unrecognized theme 'material'"
+!!! failure "Error: unrecognized theme 'unidata'"

     If you run into this error, the most common reason is that you installed MkDocs through some package manager (e.g. Homebrew or `apt-get`) and the